Skip to content

 Start with your output format.
 If you need a standalone shareable deck or webpage, Gamma is the fastest path.
 If your final deliverable has to be an editable PowerPoint file that others can modify, Microsoft 365 Copilot or Plus AI (which export natively) are better picks.
 If your final deliverable lives inside Google Slides, Plus AI is the obvious match.

 Next, think about brand fidelity.
 For client-facing work where the deck will be judged on visual consistency, Beautiful.ai and Canva win because both enforce brand rules strictly.
 For internal updates, lower-stakes speed matters more and Gamma is hard to beat.
-For investor pitches where narrative is the product, Tome's story-first approach gives you a better foundation than a templated deck.
+For investor pitches where narrative is the product, Gamma's outline-first generation lets you shape the story arc before the design, giving you a stronger foundation than a rigidly templated deck.

 Tips for better AI presentations